opensearch-project/documentation-website/_dashboards/maps-dashboard.md

 # Adding Maps to Dashboard

 With OpenSearch dashboards, you can create maps to visualize your geographical data, and add those maps to a new or existing dashboard.
-You can do the following things when adding maps to your dashboard:
+You perform the following tasks when adding maps to your dashboard:

 * Add a map type that can be added to Dashboard panels
 * Add saved maps and display them on Dashboards